mishina-haruto/MSNL/README.md

 ## How to use

-1.Write MSNL program in Input area. &emsp; or &emsp; Select an example.
+1.Write MSNL program in program area. &emsp; or &emsp; Select an example.

 2.Press RUN or STEP button.